department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-06 Mocked Authentication/Mocked authentication conversation guide.md

 ## Moderator logistics 5-10 minutes before each session

 - Sign onto Zoom session
-- Admit the session’s notetaker
+- Admit the session’s notetaker(s)
 - Check Settings > Meeting > In Meeting (Basic) >
    - Sound notification when someone joins or leaves: OFF
    - Who can share > All Participants
-- Open standalone browser tab to prototype
+- Open standalone browser tab to [prototype](https://dev.va.gov/sign-in/mocked-auth)
 - Do Not Disturb ON so no notifications
 - Make sure everyone is muted except moderator (me) and the participant
-- Mute your Slack notifications.
+- Mute your Slack notifications

 ## Start the session | 5 minutes